June 2026 : Healing Happens at the Speed of Relationship

 This responsiveness can feel confusing to the conditioned movements of our unconscious habits that needed to manage or move away from overwhelm, disconnection, pain..

 The confusion comes because the stopgap responses of moving away from or tightening down on our fear, pain, sadness were what helped us survive when our nervous systems were developing in environments that could not respond with care.
-But this ongoing immobilization of ‘life force’ is not sustainable or enlivening.
+But this ongoing immobilization of ‘life force’ is of course not sustainable.

 This is why attuned healing relationships and communities are so powerful in healing.